-Consideration should be given whether communication is adequate, and in particular:
+Consideration should be given to whether communication is adequate, and in particular:

-- what level of supervision is necessary and how is it to be carried out? - has the lone worker been equipped with a system for maintaining contact, such as two way means of communication, a pager or a personal alarm?
+- what level of supervision is necessary and how is it to be carried out? - has the lone worker been equipped with a system for maintaining contact, such as two way means of communication (e.g., a mobile phone), a pager or a personal alarm?